If you’d like another copy of your pencil or watercolour portrait to give as a gift to a relative, I can order a giclée print for you.

-‘Giclée’ (pronounced zhee-clay) comes from the French word gliceur, meaning ‘nozzle’.
-It is a somewhat generic term used for high-quality, large format, digital fine-art prints created with an ink-jet printer, as opposed to those created with the traditional offset lithography process.
-Whereas personal desktop printers will typically use only 3 colour cartridges, the big professional printers used to create a giclée print will use 8-12 different colour cartridges of fade-resistant archival ink.
+If you’ve ever wondered what exactly a giclée print is, the answer is that in truth it’s something of a made up name!
+Pronounced ‘zhee-clay’ the word comes from the French word ‘gliceur’ meaning ‘nozzle’.
+It’s a generic term coined in 1991 by a printmaker to describe high-quality, large format, digital fine-art prints created with an ink-jet printer, as opposed to those created using the traditional offset lithography process that was previously prevalent.
+Whereas personal desktop printers will typically use only 3 colour cartridges, the big professional printers used to create a giclée print will use 8-12 different colour cartridges of very stable, fade-resistant archival ink.